jaredkosanovic/no-headwind/content/post/bike-to-oregon-2020/day-9.md

 ![Alan, riding his mountain bike with trailer in tow.](/images/bike-to-oregon-2020/running-into-alan.jpg)

-We stopped for a break in Hebron, and I called the only hotel in Hebron to reserve a couple rooms for Alan and I.
+We stopped for a break in Hebron, and I called the only hotel in Richardton to reserve a couple rooms for Alan and I.
 He had camping gear too, but we both agreed it was a good day to end inside.
 We continued to Richardton, talking the whole way.